Lawsuit says Omaha Police used excessive force at protests

 “The answer to protests against police brutality shouldn’t be more brutality,” said Danielle Conrad, executive director of the ACLU of Nebraska.
 “Omaha Police have put Black Omahans and all Omahans calling for justice in the unacceptable position of deciding between their constitutional rights and their own health and safety.”

-Officials with the city and police department didn’t immediately respond to messages about the lawsuit Monday morning.
+Omaha City Attorney Paul Kratz said he believes police acted properly.
 Previously, city officials defended the arrests made during protests because police believed the gatherings had the potential to become violent and in some cases violence had already broken out.

+“Omaha has always been supportive of free speech and public demonstrations and will continue to do so,” Kratz said.
+“The police make every effort to cooperate and protect demonstrators as long as they obey the law and police commands.”

 On several nights this spring and summer, hundreds of people gathered in Omaha to protest.
 The ACLU says the majority of the protests were demonstrating peacefully although the city also saw instances of violence and vandalism during some of the protests.
 On May 30, a protester was killed during a scuffle with a downtown bar owner after a protest involving several thousand people turned chaotic and the windows of the bar and several other nearby businesses were smashed.